bermanco/bac-wordpress-project/README.md

 * **Automatic WordPress updates and file modifications (ie, plugin updates/installs) are no longer disabled in the admin interface.** Since WordPress is obsessive about maintaining backwards compatibility, allowing the client to perform those updates is usually pretty harmless.
 Plugin updates are more likely to cause issues, but the alternative is often leaving them completely un-updated for years at a time.
 Random plugins installed by the client are a security and stability risk, but they also expect that to be an option.
 * **Plugins that ARE managed by Composer are assumed to be required for the site to function, and are installed in the mu-plugins directory**
-* **"Optional" plugins are defined in a configuation file, and installed (but not activated) using wp-cli when the build script is run**

 ## Features Inherited from Bedrock